justin-hale/moonfall-recaps/content/player-characters/bru.md

 ## Character Overview

-**Felonias "Bru" Bru** is a goblin Artificer (Artillerist) known for his chaotic energy, love of explosives, and obsession with a mysterious chunky alcoholic beverage called "Brown."
+**Felonias [Bru](/player-characters/Bru)** is a goblin Artificer (Artillerist) known for his chaotic energy, love of explosives, and obsession with a mysterious chunky alcoholic beverage called "Brown."
 Despite his unpredictable nature, he's a brilliant inventor and loyal friend.

 ## Basic Information